Jarred Kelenic Player Props: Mariners vs. Marlins

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 59 hits, batting .265 this season with 28 extra-base hits.
+- Kelenic leads Seattle in total hits (59) this season while batting .265 with 28 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 58th, his on-base percentage ranks 91st, and he is 28th in the league in slugging.
+- He ranks 58th in batting average, 92nd in on base percentage, and 26th in slugging among the qualifying hitters in MLB.

-- In 23 games this season (37.7%), Kelenic has picked up an RBI, and in five of those games (8.2%) he had two or more.
+- Kelenic has driven in a run in 23 games this season (37.7%), including five games with more than one RBI (8.2%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.